 Developing even a small art therapy practice lays the foundation for wellbeing and skillful adaptation across the lifespan.
 All ages can benefit from art therapy and the community it naturally creates.
 Art is medicine.

 What can Art Therapy help with?
 Here are just a few of the many reasons art therapy is so valuable.

 Emotions can be overwhelming and art is an excellent way to express painful feelings while building healthy coping strategies.
 Using colors, shapes, textures and a variety of techniques allows for safe exploration of emotions and increased capacity for self expression and reflection.

 With art, everyone has a seat at the table.
 Conversations can be difficult to start but structured art activities create common ground through collaboration, community building and individual freedom for self expression.
 The bond that’s created when we make art together leads to more effective communication and a sense of belonging.
 Art is also fun!
 By creating a safe space with a tiny bit of structure and a whole lot of individual choice, participants naturally begin to bond with each other.

 Art provides a safe, encouraging environment to help our clients build confidence, self awareness and problem solving skills.
 The act of creating something brings us to the present moment where we can be in a flow state.
 When are naturally engaged in a fulfilling activity we become more attuned with our sense of feeling whole.
+In DBT, we would also refer to that as being connected to Wise mind.
 People who feel whole have higher self esteem and greater capacity